Comparing Medicare Part D Coverage

 As a Medicare beneficiary, you have a few options when it comes to your Medicare prescription drug coverage (Medicare Part D) and how to get it.

 If you're enrolled in Original Medicare, you can get prescription drug benefits through a stand-alone Medicare Prescription Drug Plan that works alongside your Medicare Part A and Part B coverage.
-If you have Medicare Part C, you can get prescription drug coverage through a Medicare Advantage Prescription Drug plan that covers your Part A, Part B, and Part D benefits.
+If you have Medicare Part C, you can generally get prescription drug coverage through a Medicare Advantage Prescription Drug plan that covers your Part A, Part B, and Part D benefits.
 Both types of Medicare plans are available through private insurance companies that are approved by Medicare.

 When comparing Medicare Prescription Drug Plans and Medicare Advantage Prescription Drug plans, there are several factors to keep in mind while searching for a plan that fits your needs.